Getting around town when standard cars don’t fit your needs

 Do I get a discount for safety features like airbags and anti-lock brakes?

-After understanding why younger drivers pay more for car insurance, it’s important to recognize that having safety features like airbags and anti-lock brakes can lead to discounts on your premiums.
+After understanding why younger drivers pay more for car insurance, it’s important to recognise that having safety features like airbags and anti-lock brakes can lead to discounts on your premiums.

 Car insurance companies frequently provide discounts for vehicles equipped with such safety features, as they lower the risk of injury in accidents.